Update browser for a secure Made experience

 What is the audition process?

-Auditions for SU Spring 2025 are now over
+Auditions for SU Autumn 2025 are now open

 Initial application

 This will be an online form gathering your details, along with a section to allow us to hear why you are applying for the course.
-If an online application is inaccessible to you, please contact Nell Bailey at nell.bailey@nyt.org.uk and arrangements can be made for you to receive support with this form.
-Please note, the deadline for initial application is MONDAY 20th JANUARY 2025.
+If an online application is inaccessible to you, please contact Hamish Macdougall at Hamish.macdougall@nyt.org.uk and arrangements can be made for you to receive support with this form.
+Please note, the deadline for initial application is

 AUDITION PROCESS